Quotes

 "History professor Colette Hyman is looking forward to seeing Sharon Mansur's 'Dreaming Under a Cedar Tree.'
 The event combines dance, visual art, food and dialogue inspired by Mansur's first trip to her ancestral home of Lebanon.
 Hyman, who has seen previous iterations of the work, is inspired by how it immerses the senses while also building cultural understanding."

-- MPR, Art Hounds, Spring 2019
+- Art Hounds, Minnesota Public Radio, 2019

 AUDIENCE QUOTES

-Dreaming Under a Cedar Tree, Fall 2017
+Dreaming Under a Cedar Tree, 2017

 “Sharon has given the community here a gift.
 It is precious.
 A glimpse of herself and how her cultural experience has been part of her.
 How sense of place and people, heart and physical being, filled with spirit and wonder —how this makes us who we are.
 Our dreams and stories are who we are.
 The food and multi-media were a perfect way to engage us all on many levels.”